 Mason was arrested as a traitor and terrorist, but his legal team argued that his actions were in keeping with the role of a “Free Press”.
 The trial was heavily publicized, and centered on the question of Mason’s involvement in the group, and whether or not it ever strayed from observer to collaborator.
 Eventually, Mason was cleared of all charges and he released the profile, which heavily criticized the Federation, and questioned the role of Starfleet.
 The article was immensely popular, and was even adapted (by Cohen) into a Holo-Novel.

-Now, Cohen has been assigned to the USS Excalibur, to cover the growing tensions in the Beta Quadrant.
-If there is going to be a war, he’ll be there to document it’s beginning.
+Now, Cohen has been assigned to the ________ to cover the______in the _______.
+He’ll be there to carefully document it.
 However, the subjects of his new assignment may not be too keen on him being there.